Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

-\textbf{Multiple-attribute style transfer.} Thus far, the tasks we have discussed involved transferring text between two style attributes.
-Lai et al. \cite{lai2019multiple} proposed a multiple-attribute style transfer task and collected multi-style attribute datasets based on Yelp and Amazon review datasets.
+\textbf{Multiple-attribute style transfer.} Thus far, the tasks we have discussed involve transferring text between two style attributes.
+Lample et al. \cite{lampleSSDRB19} proposed a multiple-attribute style transfer task and collected multi-style attribute datasets based on Yelp and Amazon review datasets.
 Table \ref{tbl:multi_dataset_statistics} summarizes the statistics of three datasets collected in their studies.
-The goal is to transfer a text with specific multiple style attributes such as a sentiment, gender of the author, etc. The specification of multiple attributes makes the TST task more complex and realistic as the text style should be multi-faceted.
+The goal is to transfer a text with specific multiple style attributes, such as sentiments and gender of the author.
+The specification of multiple attributes makes the TST task more complex and realistic as the text style should be multi-faceted.
 For instance, the gender and sentiment of the author could both affect the style of the text.
-We postulate that Multiple-attribute style transfer may be one of the TST research's future directions, and we will discuss this further in Section \ref{sec:challanges}.
+We postulate that multiple-attribute style transfer may be one of the TST research's future directions, and we will discuss this further in Section \ref{sec:challanges}.